-A. The following Attachments depict the organizational structure of the agency and programs administered by the agency.

-Attachment 6 - The organizational charts illustrating the divisions and sub-units of the Department of Human Services.
+- A. The following Attachments depict the organizational structure of the agency and programs administered by the agency. - Attachment 6 The organizational charts illustrating the divisions of the Department of Human Services. - Attachment 8 The organizational charts illustrating the structures human service zone boards (HSZBs).